openwdl/wdl/versions/development/SPEC.md

 }
 ```

-Also note that it is impossible to have a multi-level optional type, e.g. `Int??`; thus, the outputs of a conditional block are only ever single-level optionals, even when there are nested conditionals.
+It is impossible to have a multi-level optional type, e.g. `Int??`; thus, the outputs of a conditional block are only ever single-level optionals, even when there are nested conditionals.

 ```wdl
 workflow foo {